rsms/estrella/README.md

 Estrella tries hard to retain the blazing startup speed of esbuild.
-Being just a single file, with only a dependency on esbuild, estrella starts very quickly. `time estrella -help` completes in about 50ms with NodeJS 12.
+Being just a single file, with only a dependency on esbuild, estrella starts very quickly.
+`time estrella -help` completes in about 50ms with NodeJS 12.
+Building a simple example with `time examples/minimal/build.js` completes in about 65ms.

 ## Example use